langjam/jam0001/jthorn-pantonshire/README.md

-Welcome to Superfluous!
+# Superfluous

-# Build Instructions
+## Build Instructions

 1. [Install Rust](https://www.rust-lang.org/tools/install) if you do not already have it installed.
 2. Change directory to `langjam/` and run `cargo build` or `cargo build --release`.
 3. The executable will be at `target/debug/langjam` or `target/release/langjam`.

-# Usage
+## Usage

-In this language, the semantics of a program is determined by the comments above functions.
+In Superfluous, the semantics of a program is determined by the comments above functions.

 ```
 // A function which prints "all your base are belong to us"